 There is also a related drawback in that the idea of being “gifted” does not resonate with people looking for something more descriptive or specific.
 Prospective employers do not look for someone with that definition; instead, they list certain skills and competencies in job descriptions.
 For these reasons, our testing digs deeper and goes beyond just a yes/no answer.
 We list the specific abilities and competencies that led us to that conclusion and what they might mean in the work context.
 Our goal with testing for giftedness is that you can proudly describe the talents and potential you have under the umbrella of being gifted.

 Diagnosing giftedness typically involves standardized testing, observation, and evaluation by trained professionals who identify certain traits and characteristics.
 It can be a complex undertaking.
-Here are some of the variables that need to be considered:
+Here are some of the variables that need to be considered when diagnosing giftedness:

-1. Behavioral Observations: This involves observing behavior, interests, and interactions.
-This data can provide valuable insights into abilities.
+1. Behavioral Observations: These involve observing behavior, interests, and interactions.
+This data can provide valuable insights into abilities that are key to diagnosing giftedness.
 Teachers, parents, and other caregivers may be asked to provide input on the person’s behavior and development, which can help.

 2. Review of Developmental History: Reviewing your developmental history, including milestones, educational experiences, and any previous assessments or interventions, can help build a comprehensive understanding of your abilities, needs, and strengths.
 These, in turn, are important in diagnosing giftedness.